Code-Institute-Submissions/RoyoftheRavers-1-v-1-challenge-bet/README.md

 This project - entitled 1-v-1 Challenge Bet - is for Milestone Project 2, Interactive Frontend Development, in the Code Institute.

 ## Description
-1-v-1 Challenge Bet is a game that gives friends the opportunity to bet each other on the outcome of various sporting events.
+[1-v-1 Challenge Bet](https://royoftheravers.github.io/1-v-1-challenge-bet/) is a game that gives friends the opportunity to bet each other on the outcome of various sporting events.
 For the purposes of this project, it is assumed that once the user/game player challenges their friend to a game, that friend accepts the invitation and plays the game.
 In reality, and in future iterations, the recipient of the bet must first accept.
 Both users/friends would also be playing for real money whereby payment would be accepted by the platform.
 The matches have pre-determined results, which are stored using local Storage in Javascript.
 Future iterations will include the use of databases.
-Although no money is acceptance on the site for technological and licencing reasons, the idea behind the project is to give users a "first glimpse" of how a production ready version of the site may look.
+Although no money is accepted on the site for technological and licencing reasons, the idea behind the project is to give users a "first glimpse" of how a production ready version of the site may look.
 It is ideal for getting initial feedback from the target audience, by asking users which test features they like, do not like, would like to add etc.

 ## User Stories
 External users have the following goals when entering the website;
-1. Choose a sporting event which they can challenge their friend to bet on:<br>
+1. As a user, I want to choose a sporting event to challenge my friend and bet on:<br>
 <img src="/assets/images/eventchoice.JPG"><br>
 <br>
-2. Select the stake amount to wager on the bet and their team choice:<br>
+2. As a user, I want to select the stake amount to wager on the bet and my team choice:<br>
 <img src="/assets/images/chooseamount.JPG"><br>
 <img src="/assets/images/chooseteam1.JPG">
 <br>
-3. See the result and outcome of their bet:<br>
+3. As a user, I want to see the result and outcome of my bet:<br>
 <img src="/assets/images/result1.JPG"><br>
 <img src="/assets/images/result1a.JPG">

 The site owner has the following goals for the user on the website;
-1. Ensure simplicity for the user to select their event:<br>
+1. As a site owner, I want to ensure simplicity for the user to select their event:<br>
 <img src="/assets/images/eventchoice.JPG"><br>
 <br>
-2. Make it easy for the user to select the amount wagered and choose their team:<br>
+2. As a site owner, I want to make it easy for the user to select the amount wagered and choose their team:<br>
 <img src="/assets/images/chooseamount.JPG"><br>
 <img src="/assets/images/chooseteam2.JPG">
 <br>
-3. Provide feedback and results to the user in a non-serious, fun style:<br>
+3. As a site owner, I want to provide feedback and results to the user in a non-serious, fun style:<br>
 <img src="/assets/images/result2.JPG"><br>
 <img src="/assets/images/result2a.JPG">